 Five Things to do with your Elderly Parents in Ruthin, Wales

-Now that the live-in care in Wales has become a viable alternative to residential care homes, there are more opportunities than ever to spend quality time with your elderly parents.
+Now that live-in care in Wales has become a viable alternative to residential care homes, there are more opportunities than ever to spend quality time with your older loved-ones.

 Here are five places to consider when visiting North Wales and Ruthin with an elderly loved one, either for an afternoon or perhaps a full day out together.